oscaratlinux/conky-playerstatus/README.md

 # conky-playerstatus
-A music player status for conky
+A music player status for conky (see the screenshot)

 A conky configuration to show music playing.
 It supports 2 options:
 - current track playing in Rhythmbox, including album art if avaliable